9 Strategies To Create A Support Knowledge Base

-Strategy #2 – Reflect Customer Questions in a Knowledge Base
+Strategy #2 – Reflect Customer Questions in a Support Knowledge Base

 These are just some of the most common question areas asked by consumers.
 In recognition of what questions are most often asked by customers, many companies choose to structure knowledge bases.
 While not every consumer is likely to find this structure helpful, a large number of consumers do.

-Strategy #3 – Learn How to Structure Your Knowledge Base
+Strategy #3 – Learn How to Structure Your Support Knowledge Base

 In addition to answering these five questions, it is important companies create documentation that is as clear and comprehensive as possible.
 A knowledge base should even explain the product to consumers who might have never heard of the product.
-It is also important a knowledge base teaches consumers about how to use a product appropriately and safely.
+It is also important for a support knowledge base to teach consumers about how to use a product appropriately and safely.

 A knowledge base should contain teaching elements.
 Consumers who read a knowledge base should be able to learn how to successfully use a product.
 In teaching the consumer, companies should realize different individuals learn in different ways.
-While some individual learn best by diagram, others learn best by processing articulate step by step directions.
-There are various types of software that can help companies create instructions or screenshots, which can greatly enhance a consumer’s understanding about how to safely use a product.
+While some individuals learn best by diagrams, others learn best by processing articulate step-by-step directions.
+There are various types of software that can help companies create instructions or screenshots, which can greatly enhance a consumer’s understanding of how to safely use a product.

 Strategy #4 – Properly Manage a Knowledge Base

-Not only is dedicated management of a knowledge based particularly important, companies should also make sure to stick to a schedule to regularly review and update content.
-For example, a company might decide to review their knowledge base once every three months.
+Not only is dedicated management of a support knowledge base particularly important, but companies should also make sure to stick to a schedule to regularly review and update content.
+For example, a company might decide to review its knowledge base once every three months.
 Sticking to this type of schedule can help companies remedy problems in the knowledge base before these issues are noticed by consumers.
 These updates can also make sure the guide contains new data that might arise due to new products or revisions to existing products.

 Strategy # 5 – Create A Way To Measure Customer Satisfaction

-It is important that companies create a metric to assess to what degree consumers are satisfied by a knowledge base.
-Being able to demonstrate that consumers are satisfied by a knowledge base helps convince top management at a company to spend resources on further developing a knowledge base.
+It is important that companies create a metric to assess to what degree consumers are satisfied with a knowledge base.
+Being able to demonstrate that consumers are satisfied with a knowledge base helps convince top management at a company to spend resources on further developing a knowledge base.
 The graphic below illustrates just some of the most popular ways that companies measure the satisfaction of customers.

 No matter what exact method is chosen to measure how content customers are with a knowledge base, it is important a company implements at least one of these methods to obtain further funding.
 Creating a way to measure the success of a knowledge base can also help companies determine what problems exist in managing the base.
 By fully understanding what elements of a knowledge base confuse a consumer, companies can take the proper steps to adequately fix these problems and ultimately increase customer satisfaction.